 I interviewed Dr. Fisher last month to discuss DD and who was at risk for it.
 He was adamant that I understand how Diabetes Distress is a very normal part of living with diabetes affecting not only people who have the disease but also family members, especially parents and partners.
 Additionally, DD is not a complication of diabetes but the emotional side of diabetes.
 If injecting insulin is a physical component, then fearing for your life because of hypoglycemia is an emotional part of the disease.
 The question isn’t: who is at risk for DD, but when during an individual’s journey with diabetes, are the risks higher?
 There are common periods when people have the greatest probability of feeling elevated levels of distress about their life with diabetes.
 They are:

 - Around the time of diagnosis and at the time of learning how to self-manage diabetes

 - Switching healthcare providers (finding a new doctor)

-Dr. Fisher, and Dr. William Polonsky, President of BDI, developed the Diabetes Distress Scales for people with Type 1 diabetes (T1DDS) and Type 2 diabetes (DDS) as well as scales for parents of children with Type 1 diabetes and partners of people who live with diabetes.
+Dr. Fisher, and Dr. William Polonsky, president of BDI, developed the Diabetes Distress Scales for people with type 1 diabetes (T1D) and type 2 diabetes (T2D) as well as scales for parents of children with type 1 diabetes and partners of people who live with diabetes.
 Depending on a person’s type of diabetes or connection to the care of a person, each scale was developed for healthcare professionals to use as a tool to generate discussions with their patients about the emotional side of diabetes, which is usually not given a good deal of attention.